Game of the Generals: Challenges and arbitration

 The arbiter then examines the ranks of the opposing pieces, removes the lower-ranked piece off the board, and returns it to the owner regardless of who initiated the challenge.
 The eliminated pieces are not revealed to the opposing player until the game ends.
-The arbiter must take care not to reveal the ranks of the pieces to the opposition; nor can he give any verbal or non-verbal clues about the rest of the board layout.
+The arbiter must not reveal the ranks of the pieces to the opposition, nor can he give any verbal or non-verbal clues about the rest of the board layout.

-The game can also be played without an arbiter.
+The game can be played without an arbiter.
 In this case, when a challenge is made, both players must state the rank of their piece after which the lower-ranked piece is eliminated.
-Therefore, the presence of the arbiter, though not compulsory, is especially important to ensure secrecy until the game is over.
+The presence of the arbiter, though not compulsory, is significant to ensure secrecy until the game is over.
 Official games are conducted with an arbiter.

 Determining the results of a challenge

 Regardless of which piece initiated the challenge, their ranks determine which piece is to be eliminated and removed from the board.